Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/3d_cursor.rst

 3D Cursor
 *********

-The 3D Cursor is simply a point in 3D space which can be used for a number of purposes
+The 3D Cursor is simply a point in 3D space which can be used for a number of purposes.

 Placement